starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 "Yes, yes, business always depends on the buyer.
 But who will I be selling to?"

 "I think that's Lars' department," Karen responded.
-Lars, who had convienently left the consultation.
+Lars, who had conveniently left the consultation.
 Getting in touch with him would be a circus of hoop jumping no doubt.

 "But I can give you an overview.
 The biggest customers for phrased based confetti are politics and celebrities.
 Not my area of expertise, but even I know that market's saturated.
 But there's plenty of room for a start up."